jorian/komodorpc-rust-client/README.md

 #### Notes

 - `valueSat` and `valueZat` are omitted from `getrawtransaction` and `decoderawtransaction`, respectively
 - Several network RPCs return no response from komodod.
-Tempfix: An RpcError with code 0 is returned.
+These RPCs are unsupported until further notice, being:
+    - addnode
+    - clearbanned

 #### RPCs